 Share Your Experience.
 A 30-minute conversation, whether on the phone or over a cup of coffee, can be invaluable for a student exploring career options.
 You don’t need to be an expert or a luminary; all it takes is a willingness to talk about your career path, share advice, and provide insights on how you got from here to there.

 Send us your job leads.
-Post-graduate job leads from our alumni and parents are critical to the success of Oberlin students and are greatly appreciated by the Career Center.
+Post-graduate job leads from our alumni and parents are critical to the success of Westminster students and are greatly appreciated by the Career Center.
 If you know of any internship or entry-level opportunities within your organization, please submit them to the Career Center so that we can share them with students.

 Sponsor an Internship.
 Internships provide students with realistic exposure to occupational fields in which they are interested.
 The Career Center helps facilitate internships for students.
 We also welcome internship offers from parents of students, employers, and other friends of the College.
 If you're not in a position to sponsor an intern yourself, please talk with your HR department about other ways to include Westminster College in their internship program.